nteetor/yonder/docs/0.0.5/content/dropdown.md

     description: |-
       One of `"up"`, `"right"`, `"down"`, or `"left"` specifying the direction in which the menu opens, defaults to `"down"`.
+  - name: align
+    description: |-
+      One of `"left"` or `"right"` specifying which side of the button to align the dropdown menu to, defaults to `"left"`.
   sections: []
   return: ~
   family: content